 * LME/ShFE arb: bit.ly/2wZSAEz (Updates with closing prices)

-Benchmark aluminium on the London Metal Exchange (LME) closed 1.4 percent lower at $2,091 a tonne, the lowest since Dec.
-20 and down nearly 9 percent from a high in early January.
+Benchmark copper on the London Metal Exchange closed up 1.4 percent at $6,760 a tonne, the highest since Sept.
+11.